 No Issue Concerns/Comments Response as Addressed during the Meeting Recommendation CRBC, its 'sub-contractors and third-party suppliers should demonstrate respect for peoples, languages, cultures and customs.
 With that respect comes an obligation to protect human rights and to speak out against acts that are contrary to human dignity.
-There should be a code of conduct that prohibits employees from engaging in discrimination, or abusing the authority of their position 7 STI arising as a result of interaction with Project Enquired on what measure will be carried out to inhibit the spread of sexually transmitted diseases in the community during this project duration would be carried out in the community to enlighten the locals on this matter.
-8 Noise Levels Enquired on what will be done regarding the noise levels to avoid affecting the church Share the construction schedule with all the affected stakeholders indicating period when un- usual construction activities with extraordinary noise levels will be conducted including time, expected duration and any safety precautions.
+There should be a code of conduct that prohibits employees from engaging in discrimination, or abusing the authority of their position 7 STI arising as a result of interaction with Project Enquired on what measure will be carried out to inhibit the spread of sexually transmitted diseases in the community during this project duration Trainings on sexual health and reproduction would be carried out in the community to enlighten the locals on this matter.
+8 Noise Levels Enquired on what will be done regarding the noise levels to avoid affecting the church Baseline noise level measurements are being taken to enable monitoring of noise level during the construction phase to monitor the contractors work and ensure it is within the acceptable limits.
+Further, the road will have in-built sound barriers to mitigate noise impact.
+Share the construction schedule with all the affected stakeholders indicating period when unusual construction activities with extraordinary noise levels will be conducted including time, expected duration and any safety precautions.
 Refer to the mitigation/management measures as outlined in the ESMP Enquired on how the project would impact other investments.
-What will be the project impact on noise, lighting and shadow effect? have minimal impact on lighting and shadow effect as it is isolated in the median.
-Nonetheless, this concern will be looked into and if need be remedied Enquired on how the noise levels would be reduced since they would cause miscarriages for expectant women or the birth of children with abnormalities due to the loud noise. construction and mitigation strategies will be put in place to improve on the air quality level as well as the noise level Enquired on what sound barriers will be put in place to limit the noise in that area.
+What will be the project impact on noise, lighting and shadow effect?
+For noise, reference was made to earlier response above.
+Expressway project will likely have minimal impact on lighting and shadow effect as it is isolated in the median.
+Nonetheless, this concern will be looked into and if need be remedied Enquired on how the noise levels would be reduced since they would cause miscarriages for expectant women or the birth of children with abnormalities due to the loud noise. construction and mitigation strategies will be put in place to improve on the air quality level as well as the noise level be put in place to limit the noise in that area.
 Sound metres have been put in place to measure the noise levels before and during the construction phase and recommendations will be given on the same.
 9. Air Quality Enquired on how dust control would be done during the construction.
-Environmental experts will ensure the Where possible the projects should avoid, minimize, and control adverse impacts to human
+Environmental experts will ensure the contractors comply with environmental laws Where possible the projects should avoid, minimize, and control adverse impacts to human